cyc10n3/WPSpider/README.md

 # WPScan Web Interface
-A centralised dashboard for running and scheduling WordPress scans powered by wpscan.
+A centralized dashboard for running and scheduling WordPress scans powered by wpscan.
 It has the ability to show scan history and result in user-friendly format.

 ## Key Features